 - See FindLaw's "H-1B Visa Requirements" and "H-1B Visa Application Process" to learn more about H-1B, H-1B2, and H-1B3 visas for professionals in specialty occupations.

-- EB-1: Priority Workers - Reserved for professionals who are widely recognized for their extraordinary ability in a given field (i.e., Pulitzer Prize winning author).
+- EB-1: Priority Workers - Reserved for professionals working in the U.S. who are widely recognized for their extraordinary ability in a given field (i.e., Pulitzer Prize winning author).

 - EB-2: Professionals with Advanced Degrees or with Exceptional Ability - For professionals with an advanced degree, or its equivalent, and at least five years work experience (i.e., Ph.D. working in the field for five years).

 - EB-3: Skilled/Professional Workers - This category covers skilled workers, professionals and capable unskilled workers (labor certification and a permanent, full-time job offer are required).